Hakuba Ski Resorts

 Cons

-• Hakuba has a lot going for it so it attracts lots of Japanese and international visitors.
-The crowds during peak times can result in lift queues and tracked out snow, but nothing like you’d see at high profile ski resorts in Europe or North America.
+• Hakuba has a lot going for it (including being on the Epic Pass) so it attracts lots of international as well as Japanese visitors.
+The crowds during peak times can result in moderate lift queues and tracked out snow, but nothing like you’d see at high profile ski resorts in Europe or North America.

 • A few of the Hakuba ski resorts only allow off-piste and tree skiing in designated areas, but the areas are so small that they chowder up quickly.